Updated March 18, 2026

 Frequently Asked Questions About Porto

-Not from shops — alcohol sales from shops, supermarkets, and convenience stores are banned 9 PM-8 AM in downtown Porto.
+Not from shops — alcohol sales from shops, supermarkets, and convenience stores are banned 9 PM-8 AM in downtown Porto's Containment Zone.
+Violating shops face immediate closure.
 Buy drinks at bars and restaurants instead.
-Exceptions on St. John's Day eve and New Year's Eve.
+Only exceptions are St. John's Day eve (June 23) and New Year's Eve.

-Absolutely not — it's a criminal offense under Portuguese heritage law.
-Buy azulejo-inspired souvenirs from legitimate shops instead.
+Absolutely not — it's a criminal offense under Portuguese heritage law (since 2017).
+Even tiles on abandoned buildings are protected.
+Buy azulejo-inspired souvenirs from legitimate artisan shops instead.

-Partially — tuk-tuks are banned from 9 streets in the historic center since April 2025.
+Partially — tuk-tuks are banned from 9 streets in the historic center since April 2025, mainly in the Ribeira area.
 They still operate from designated pick-up points outside the restricted zone.
+Further bans are expected.

 Also Visiting Nearby...